omarhoblos/comp-tools/README.md

-# comp-tools
+# Comp Tools

 A set of tools I use for getting setup on any dev machine

-NOTE - for all scripts, remember to modify any field with <PASSWORD> to your desired credentials
+NOTE - these scripts are intended for testing & development use only.
+They are not intended for production.